fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 The application no longer works.

-Add the following command to the application immediately after the model `Note` is defined:
+Let's add the following command to the application immediately after the model <i>Note</i> is defined:

 ```js
 Note.sync()
 ```

-When the application starts, the following is printed to the console:
+When the application starts, the following is printed on the console:

 ```
 Executing (default): CREATE TABLE IF NOT EXISTS "notes" ("id" SERIAL , "content" TEXT NOT NULL, "important" BOOLEAN, "date" TIMESTAMP WITH TIME ZONE, PRIMARY KEY ("id"));
 ```

-That is, when the application starts, the command `CREATE TABLE IF NOT EXISTS "notes"...` is executed which creates the table `notes` if it does not already exist.
+That is, when the application starts, the command <i>CREATE TABLE IF NOT EXISTS "notes"...</i> is executed which creates the table <i>notes</i> if it does not already exist.

 ### Other operations

 Let's complete the application with a few more operations.

-The search for a single note is possible with the method [findByPk](https://sequelize.org/master/manual/model-querying-finders.html) because it is searched by the id of the primary key:
+Searching for a single note is possible with the method [findByPk](https://sequelize.org/master/manual/model-querying-finders.html), because it is retrieved based on the id of the primary key:

 ```js
 app.get('/api/notes/:id', async (req, res) => {